devpi/devpi/doc/announce/server-3.0.rst

-devpi-{server,web}-3.0 releases: generalized mirroring, speed, descriptions
+devpi-{server,web}-3.0 releases: generalized mirroring, speed, new backends
 ============================================================================

 The 3.0 releases of devpi-server and devpi-web, the python packaging and